 BASIC NOTIONS / TERMINOLOGY / ABBREVIATIONS TO MAKE YOUR SHIPPING LIFE EASIER

-Many people think that shipping containers is as simple as moving an object from point A to B.
+Many people think that shipping containers are as simple as moving an object from point A to B.

 Within the shipping industry, most people know that this is most definitely not true.
 Behind the scenes in the shipping industry, which literally has changed global economies (imagine the E.U. and Thailand without container trading,) there are so many variables, alternatives, and opportunities, all contributing to the increasing complexity of the world of shipping.